-‘DWTS’ Fans Believe Artem Chigvintsev Is Poised To Win His First Mirrorball Trophy Alongside Kaitlyn Britsowe
+‘DWTS’ Fans Believe Artem Chigvintsev Is Poised To Win His First Mirrorball Trophy Alongside Kaitlyn Bristowe

 “I can’t take my eyes off ARTEM, though.
 Every one they have done.
 He’s such a beautiful dancer, he deserves a mirrorball this season for being an excellent teacher for Kaitlyn,” claimed a third Instagram user.

 “Absolutely stunning and they look beautiful!
 Perfect score well deserved!
-My team is hashtag Will You Accept This Dance.” remarked a fourth fan.
+My team is hashtag Will You Accept This Dance,” remarked a fourth fan.

-The duo made their mark in the semi-finals with a redemption dance, a Paso Doble to “Hanuman” by Rodrigo Y Gabriela.
-The couple was coached by Carrie Ann through their performance, adding critique of their technique as well as supplementing their choreography with what she felt were some missing elements via a teleconference.
-Artem and Kaitlyn would go on to receive a score of 30 from Carrie Ann and her fellow judges Derek Hough and Bruno Tonioli.
+The duo made their mark in the semifinals with a redemption dance, a Paso Doble to “Hanuman” by Rodrigo Y Gabriela.
+The couple was coached by Carrie Ann Inaba (via teleconference), who added critique of their technique as well as supplementing their choreography with what she felt were some missing elements.
+Artem and Kaitlyn would go on to receive a total score of 30 from Carrie Ann and her fellow judges, Derek Hough and Bruno Tonioli.

-For their second performance, the twosome was seen in a sequence of images shared with Instagram where they danced in honor of Kaitlyn’s late friend Lindsay who tragically died in an automobile accident when they were teenagers.
+For their second performance, the twosome was seen in a sequence of images shared with Instagram where they danced in honor of Kaitlyn’s late friend, Lindsay, who tragically died in an automobile accident when they were teenagers.
 The emotional contemporary honored the young woman in both the song the couple performed to, which was her favorite, and their dynamic expression of emotion via Artem’s choreography.